Internet-Draft | SPICE SD-CWT | June 2025 |

 claim.¶

-To protect against replay attacks, the verifier SHOULD provide a nonce, and reject requests that do not include an acceptable an nonce (cnonce).
+To protect against replay attacks, the verifier SHOULD provide a nonce, and reject requests that do not include an acceptable nonce (cnonce).
 This guidance can be ignored in cases where replay attacks are mitigated at another layer.¶

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.¶

-This document uses terms from CWT [RFC8392], and COSE [RFC9052] [RFC9053].¶
+This specification uses terms from CWT [RFC8392], COSE [RFC9052] [RFC9053] and JWT [RFC7519].¶

-The terms Claim Name, Claim Key and Claim Value are defined in [RFC8392].¶
+The terms Claim Name, Claim Key, and Claim Value are defined in [RFC8392].¶

-This document defines the following new terms:¶
+This specification defines the following new terms:¶

 A CWT with claims enabling selective disclosure with key binding.¶